kallaspriit/APP5/README.md

 	* User can create new directives and filters
 	* Simple to use any UI frameworks such as Twitter Bootstrap
 * Multilingual
-	* Includes AngularJS directives for easy internatianalization (i18n)
+	* Includes AngularJS directives for easy internationalization (i18n)
-	* Language can be changed live withour reloading application or losing current state
+	* Language can be changed live without reloading application or losing current state
 	* Each module has its own translations file
 	* Supports any number of languages
 * Event-driven architecture
 	* Many components emit custom events such as navigating to a new page
 	* Components can register any number of listeners to such events
-	* Keepts the components loosely coupled as the emitters are not aware of consumers
+	* Keeps the components loosely coupled as the emitters are not aware of consumers
 * Includes build system
 	* ANT and nodejs scripts
 	* Verify code quality